-A bank account tailor made for foreign nationals who do not intend to be resident in South Africa but want to keep their money in South Africa.
+The FNB Non Resident Account is a current account offered by First National Bank that is aimed at foreign nationals who do not intend to be resident in South Africa but want to keep their money in South Africa.
 FNB Non Resident Account charges about R200.00 in bank fees on a monthly basis.
-To qualify for the account you need to be a foreign national, resident in your home country or another country and be 18 years or older.
+To qualify for the account one needs to be a foreign national, resident in a third country and be 18 years or older.

 We say so because we did a physical test.
 We accompanied two foreign nationals to try and open bank accounts at ABSA, STANDARD BANK and FNB.
 One was from Zimbabwe and another from Germany, from customer services and speed FNB came out at the top.